Melania Trump colors fish with kids at Japan digital museum

 Her autograph became popular, prompting children to line up.
 The first lady signed on the back of each student's artwork, along with a message "Be Best!" — her children's initiative.

+Akie Abe colored her turtle in pink, with three little red hearts on the back, and signed "Peace" as well as the new imperial era name "Reiwa" that started this month.

+The two first ladies also toured other exhibits that included the crystal room and the lamp room where they stopped for photo sprays.

-She arrived Saturday in Tokyo with Trump for a four-day state visit that is largely ceremonial and aimed at deepening the leaders' personal ties.
+Mrs. Trump arrived Saturday in Tokyo with President Donald Trump for a four-day state visit that is largely ceremonial and aimed for deepening personal ties between the two leaders.

+Trump and Abe played 16 holes at the Mobara golf course outside Tokyo, where temperature rose as high as 32 degrees Celsius (90 degrees Fahrenheit), in a "cozy atmosphere," Japan's Foreign Ministry said.
+Later Sunday, the first ladies will join their husbands to watch Japan's traditional sport of sumo and venture out into downtown Tokyo for a dinner double date.

 Comments